“You Are Here”: Why Acceptance Isn’t Agreement

 It’s normal to feel anxious about couples counseling

-In my 20+ years as a therapist who specializes in helping couples, I’ve never met a couple that didn’t feel anxious about getting started with marriage therapy.
+In my 20+ years as a couples therapist, I’ve never met a couple that didn’t feel anxious about getting started.
 This is your most important relationship after all, and so much of your happiness and your future depends on it!
 It’s only natural that you need some reassurance and guidance before starting marriage counseling.

 Here’s an outline of the topics we’ll cover in this post: